NarenderSharma07/RestaurantOperationAnalysis/Readme.md

 - Check were there certain times that had more or less orders.
 - Sales distribution by cuisines.
 - Determine which cuisines should we focus on developing more menu items for based on the data.
-- Provide insights to inform decision-making related to menu optimization and marketing strategies.

 ## Tools Used
 - SQL for data extraction and analysis.
 - Excel for data visualization.

 ## Methodology
-- Data Extraction: SQL queries were used to extract relevant data from the café's database.
 - Data Cleaning: The extracted data was cleaned to ensure accuracy and reliability.
 - Analysis: SQL queries were used to derive insights on popular menu items, total sales, total orders and customer preferences.
 - Visualization: Excel was utilized to create visualizations such as charts and graphs.